Our Two Orders of Ministry

 The ordered ministry of Clergy Support Memorial Church has two orders of ministry: the Ordained and the Appointed.

-Both hold the office of Clergy and both have the same status but differ as to function.
+Both hold the office of Clergy but differ as to function.

 While the Ordained Minister’s main focus is on serving those within the church structure, the Appointed Designated Minister’s main ministry focus is on members of the general public beyond the traditional church culture.
 Their focus is on outreach and church growth.

 The Ordained Minister’s main focus is on pastoral care serving those within the church structure.
-The function of an Appointed Designated Minister is to conduct Life Events like marriage, funerals or memorial services, and child welcoming or dedication services and ceremonies for people outside the church and for Clergy Support Memorial Church units without ministers.
+The function of an Appointed Designated Minister is to engage in ministry within the wider community, including conducting life events like marriage, funerals or memorial services, and child welcoming or dedication services and ceremonies for people outside the church and for Clergy Support Memorial Church units without ministers.

 We hope our Appointed Ministers, by establishing a relationship with those non-members who call upon us, will be free to call upon us again in the future for other events of pastoral care, such as baptisms, funerals, visitation in hospitals and old age facilities.